Canon G1 X Mark II vs Sony A5000

 - Easier travel charging: Can be conveniently charged via its USB port.

-If the count of individual advantages (bullet points above) is taken as a guide, the A5000 comes out slightly ahead of the G1X Mark II (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A5000 emerges as the winner of the match-up (10 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G1 X Mark II and the Sony A5000 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.